jordancaraballo/python4Juniors/README.md

 # Python4Kids

-The aim of this project is to create a remote repository available at the time of giving workshops to children at elementary schools from Puerto Rico and to maintain a global version for their future reference.
+The aim of this project is to create a remote repository available at the time of giving workshops to kids at middle and high schools from Puerto Rico and to maintain a global version for their future reference.
 It includes a series of basic Python scripts that cover the essential tools for learning how to program and how to think like a programmer.
-This project is sponsored by the Partnership for Research and Education Program (PREM) from the University of Puerto Rico at Humacao.

 ## Getting Started